-For Battery & Energy Products, our approach remains to expand our market and sales reach through diversification and further penetration of commercial markets, international government defense markets, and from a broader range of U.S. government defense customers, helping to lessen the impact of fluctuations that can occur in this business.
-We will continue to focus on the medical, safety, security, internet of things, and asset tracking markets and utilize our global platforms to drive revenue growth.
-This will include close collaboration with our key customers to develop new products, and evolve existing products through multi-generational product planning, to help them achieve their product performance goals and expand competitive advantage.
-Our close customer interaction continues to be one of our best opportunities to provide value and foster long-term customer relationships in 2017.
+For Battery & Energy Products, we intend to continue to expand our market and sales reach through diversification, further penetration of commercial markets, international government defense markets and broadening our range of U.S. government defense customers.
+We will also maintain close collaboration with our key customers to develop new products and evolve existing products through multi-generational product planning, and to help them achieve their product performance goals and expand their competitive advantage.
+We will continue to focus on the medical, safety, security, Internet of Things, asset tracking and robotics markets, and utilize our global platforms to drive revenue growth in targeted end markets.
+In defense markets, the increasing activity levels from the various defense department contracting channels, as evidenced by the multiple awards we received in 2017 for shipment in 2018 and beyond, are encouraging indicators of potential growth for this sector.